AnastasiaLuk/rsschool-cv/cv.md

 # rsschool-cv
-**#Anastasiia Lukashenko#**
+**Anastasiia Lukashenko**

 **E-mail:** Nastia.luk@ukr.net

-**Phone number:** 0731316690
+**Phone number:** +38(073)131-66-90

 **Brief information about me:**
 At the moment I am working in the banking sector as an economist, but there is a great desire to study and start working as a frontend developer.
 I learn new things very quickly.

 **Skills:**
 - experience with HTML5, CSS3, JS;
 - functional testing.

 **Courses completed:**
 «Basic WEB and SQL for software testing» (SkillUp) Software Testing Fundamentals (QATestLab)

 **English level:** intermediate (B1)